adaptflow/gen-query/docs/docs/api-reference/async-genquery.md

 await gq.dry_run(query, conversation=None)
 ```

-Generates SQL and an execution plan without executing the final query.
+Generates SQL and an execution plan without running the final SQL as a data-returning query.
+The returned `QueryResult.df` contains the database's `EXPLAIN` output, and `QueryResult.stream` is `None`.

 ```python dry_run.py
 result = await gq.dry_run("Show top customers this year")